joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 This is going to be written from the point of view of a Vue project, with things organized by particular Vue libraries, but can likely be applied to many different projects where you've got a fat web client.

+Ultimately the goal is a seemingly simple one: create an architecture such that better decisions are easier to implement than worse decisions.

+If this kinda starts to make Vue look like Angular with a slightly different skin, then, well, now you know why Angular was the way it was.

+## Some Words About Words

+- Controller: When I say "Controller" in this document, I don't mean any particular kind of Controller (route, view, whatever) by this.
+Rather, I mean "something which encapsulates a certain unit of behavior".
+    - Service Controllers are Controllers that are general across your application.
+        - That is, a Service Controller is what implements the behavior of the given Service.
+        - "Service" and "Service Controller" can usually be used interchangeably.
+        - "Service" can be taken to refer to the interface that the "Service Controller" implements the behavior of, if you want to split hairs.
+    - Delegate Controllers or Sub Controllers are what I call units of encapsulated behavior that enable reusability of that behavior across Vue Components.
+        - The Component's Controller instantiates those Delegate Controllers and wires them up.
+        - This is basically how functionality in the Composition API is, well, composed, but the way Delegate Controllers are defined is different there versus how they're defined for the Vue Object Component API.
+        - You can blame iOS for the "delegate" language.

 ## General Approaches